Asbestos Exposure Lawyer

 Exposure to asbestos can be incredibly harmful.
-This substance was used commercially for many years and can still be found in buildings and everyday products.
-If a person develops an asbestos disease because of direct exposure to asbestos or because of indirect contact with asbestos through a family member’s embedded clothing, the parties responsible for the exposure can be held financially liable for the victim’s medical bills, income loss, suffering and other losses.
+This substance was used for many decades and can still be found in buildings and many everyday products.
+If a person develops an asbestos disease because of direct occupational exposure to asbestos at work or because of indirect para-occupational exposure with asbestos through a family member’s embedded clothing, the defendants responsible for the exposure can be held financially liable for the victim’s medical bills, income loss, suffering and other losses.

-The attorneys at Brayton Purcell, L.L.P., have advocated on behalf of asbestos victims since 1984.
-Individuals who are diagnosed with mesothelioma, lung cancer or other asbestos-related diseases are understandably shaken and eager to find out what medical and legal options are available to them.
-An asbestos exposure lawyer at our office could provide support and understanding as well as legal advocacy.
+The attorneys at Brayton Purcell, L.L.P. have advocated on behalf of asbestos victims since 1984.
+Individuals who are diagnosed with mesothelioma, lung cancer, asbestosis, or other asbestos-related diseases are understandably shaken and eager to find out what medical and legal options are available to them.
+A mesothelioma and asbestos exposure lawyer at our office could provide support and understanding as well as legal advocacy.
 Call us today to learn more.

 Asbestos Network